 While it’s definitely possible to make money passively from a website or blog, the truth is, there is a lot of upfront work that’s needed before any income will start flowing passively – and that’s often left out.

 Most successful bloggers made next to nothing from their blog for the first several months, and sometimes even a year or more.
 When the blog does start making money, there is usually nothing passive about it.

 The thing about blogging is that it gets a lot easier as time goes on.
-During those first few months, you’re probably working hard to get any visitors to your blog.
+During those first few months, you’re probably working hard to get any visitors to your blog if you’re trying to make money blogging as a beginner.
 No one knows the blog exists, and people aren’t going to come to check it out unless it gets in front of them somehow.

 But some of those visitors that do wind up on your blog will like what they see and come back again sometime in the future.
 Maybe they even subscribe to your email list.